‘Absolutely essential:’ Go storm chasing with FOX6, and learn how spotters and chasers save lives

-GLENDIVE, Mont. -- Storm chasing is serious business, and safety is vital.
-There is a difference between storm chasing and storm spotting.
-FOX6 Weather Expert Rachael Kaye went storm chasing this spring, and the journey took her all the way to Montana!

-Storm chasing isn't always action-packed.
-It involves a lot of watching, waiting and driving.
-After 1,000 miles on the road, a storm was finally brewing, and FOX6 was in perfect position.
+GLENDIVE, Mont. -- Storm chasing -- it isn't always action-packed.
+It involves a lot of watching,waiting and driving.

-"I'm standing in front of a beautiful super-cell that briefly produced a tornado in Montana, and no, this is not a trick of the green screen.
-This is the result of science and a lot of hard work," said FOX6's Rachael Kaye.

-You might be wondering why a Milwaukee meteorologist was in Glendive, Montana.
-When you're chasing storms, you go as far as Mother Nature takes you.

-"I think we probably have to go back to Forsyth to cross the river," said Luke Odell.
+After a thousand miles on the road, Weather Expert Rachael Kaye and Photojournalist Kale Zimny have made it to Montana, where a storm is brewing - and they’re in perfect position.

+If you’re wondering why a Milwaukee meteorologist is chasing storms in Glendive, Montana – it’s because that’s what storm chasing is all about -- going wherever the storms are.

-Odell is a Ph.D. student researching tornado dynamics at UW-Madison.
+Luke Odell is a PhD student researching tornado dynamics at UW-Madison.
 He pinpointed Montana days in advance based on detailed analysis, during what was otherwise a quiet weather pattern.
+Kaye and Zimny met him there for what became an active day of chasing.

 "Storm chasing is really both a hobby and research, scientific research, all wrapped up in one," said Odell.

-Meteorologists are interested in the weather by definition, so of course, storm chasing can lead to moments of excitement.
+Meteorologists are interested in the weather by definition.
+So it’s no surprise, storm chasing can lead to moments of excitement.

 "It's like, 'wow!
 This is what I'm studying!'" said Odell.

-There is also a public benefit to having eyes in the field.
+But there`s also a public benefit to eyes in the field.

 "There are storm chasers out there who religiously will report, you know, funnel clouds and tornadoes, and that is absolutely essential," said Odell.